accessd/kdmid-bot/README.md

     $ bin/bot

-### How to see browser?
+### How to see the browser?

-Browser starts with Selenium node.
-So, after having started the Selenium hub and nodes (bin/start), open a browser and go to http://localhost:4444/ui#/sessions, then click the 'play' button to connect with VNC (password: secret).
+View the firefox node via VNC (password: secret):

+    $ open vnc://localhost:5900

 ### Locally